-The smart thing to do then is to wait for peaks in the VIX above 30 and let the VIX start to decline before placing your buy...
+The smart thing to do is to wait for peaks in the VIX above 30 and to let the VIX start declining before you place your buy.

-That's because when volatility is high and rising, "the crowd" is fearful.
-And when "the crowd" is fearful, they sell — and stock prices fall dramatically, leaving bargains for moneymaking traders.
+And this is because when volatility is high and rising, the crowd is fearful.
+And when the crowd is fearful, they sell.
+This makes stock prices fall dramatically, leaving bargains for moneymaking traders.

-Basically, you can think of the VIX as your sales alert tool.
+You can basically think of the VIX as a sales alert tool.

-You can tell when the markets are going to drop.
-And, with this knowledge, you will be able to scoop up certain stocks at a "discounted price."
+You'll be able to tell when the markets are going to drop.
+And with this knowledge, you'll be able to scoop up certain stocks at a "discounted" price.

-When these stocks boom, you will know that you are one of the smart investors who bought at the bottom and watched their investment rise alongside of market confidence.
+When these stocks boom, you'll know that you were one of the smart investors who bought at the bottom and watched your investments rise alongside market confidence.

 Investors who feel like they have control over the market tend to make more profits in the long run.
-So add the VIX to your investing tool box, and use it at times of volatility.
+So, add the VIX to your investing toolbox, and use it during times of volatility.